Exploitation Basics

 3. Basic commands once we have access to the machine

-• Check the /etc/passwd file in order to see the different users of the machine (from 500)
+/etc/passwdfile in order to see the different users of the machine (from 500) - Check the